luminus-framework/luminus/resources/md/websockets.md

-This section will cover an example of using websockets for client/server communitcation with Immutant and HTTP Kit servers in Luminus.
+This section will cover an example of using websockets for client/server communication with Immutant and HTTP Kit servers in Luminus.
 As the first step, create a new application.
+Our example uses Reagent components, so we'll include the `+cljs` profile.

 To create an Immutant based application use the default profile:

 ```
-lein new luminus multi-client-ws
+lein new luminus multi-client-ws +cljs
 ```

 To create an HTTP Kit based application use the `+http-kit` profile instead:

 ```
-lein new luminus multi-client-ws +http-kit
+lein new luminus multi-client-ws +cljs +http-kit
 ```

 Once the application is created we'll need to startup the server and Figwheel.
 To do that, we'll need to run the following commands in separate terminals.